 How pandemic forces (enhances) collaboration in healthcare

-Medtronic shares full design specification, manuals for manufacture and design for other companies to build Pirita Bennet (PB) 560.
+Medtronic shares full design specifications, manuals for manufacture, and designs for other companies to build Pirita Bennet (PB) 560.
 It’s compact, lightweight equipment with a proven success track record of 10 years.
 Soon, Medtronic plans to share software code as well.

 German’s main space agency, DLR, starts creating medical equipment: e.g., protective face masks and ventilators.
 They’re testing their 3D printers for these healthcare tasks to help clinicians beat the shortage of personal protective equipment (PPE.)

-A platform for predictive analytics CLEW collaborated with Israeli hospitals to help them expand capacity and resources of intensive care units through.
+A platform for predictive analytics CLEW collaborated with Israeli hospitals to help them expand the capacity and resources of intensive care units.
 Their TeleICU solutions quickly identify respiratory deterioration and provide an opening for early intervention in Sheba Medical Center and the Ichilov Hospital.
 In such a way, doctors can remotely and proactively find and address severe cases of COVID-19.

 Physicians of Southwest Washington use Innavaccer’s free COVID-19 Management System to treat, educate, and provide triages to high- and medium-risk patients.

 Pan-Asian largest insurance group, AIA Singapore, will cover the cost of 50 thousand video consultations provided by WhiteCoat, a Singaporean telemedicine provider.
 They also extended claims pre-authorization to cover admissions outside of ED and day surgeries for all private hospitals and health providers in Singapore to help moderate healthcare inflation.